Hosted by site sponsor WebMate.

 Photo Credit: Apple, Inc. (iPhone 12 Colors)

-The iPhone 12 (above), is offered in black, white, (PRODUCT) RED, pale green, and dark blue, left to right.
-The iPhone 13 (below) is offered in (PRODUCT) RED, "Starlight" (a light, warm gray), "Midnight" (black), blue, and (pale) pink, left to right.
+The iPhone 12 (above), shipped with in black, white, (PRODUCT) RED, pale green, and dark blue color options, left to right.
+The iPhone 13 (below) shipped with (PRODUCT) RED, "Starlight" (a light, warm gray), "Midnight" (black), blue, and (pale) pink color options, left to right.

 Photo Credit: Apple, Inc. (iPhone 13 Colors)